 JDBC has been developed under the Java Community Process that allows multiple implementations to exist and be used by the same application.
 JDBC is an API, which will provide a very good predefined library to connect with databases from JAVA applications in order to perform the basic database operations.
 In the case of JDBC applications, we will define the database logic and Java applications and we will send a Java represented database logic to Database Engine.
 But database engine is unable to execute the Java-represented database logic, it should require the database logic in Query Language Representations.
 To execute JDBC applications we should require a conversion mechanism to convert the database logic from Java representations to Query Language representations and from Query Language representations to Java representations.
 In this situation, the required conversion mechanisms are available in the form of software called “Driver”.

 What is JDBC Application?

-Any java application that is communicating with a database using JDBC is known as JDBC application.
+Any java application that is communicating with a database using JDBC is known as a JDBC application.

 JDBC helps the programmers to write java applications that manage these three programming activities :

 - It helps us to connect to a data source, like a database.

 - It helps us in sending queries and updating statements to the database, and

 - Retrieving and processing the results received from the database in terms of answering your query.